BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos 📝

 - Examine performance analysis of code to find potential optimizations
-- Add screenshot of new extension settings search engine manager
 - Add setting toggle to use only one search engine, no submenu
 - Allow a preferred default search engine to be set in settings
 - Update extension icon and/or add more device sizes
-- Add GIF animation to show how extension works
 - Streamline extension by reducing dependancies
 - Phase out old webSearch.searchEngine setting
+- Add more GIFs to demo the extension usage
 - Translate the extension to other languages
-- Add more screenshots of extension usage
-- Add screenshots of the new settings
-- Move images to consolidated folder
 - Write more tests

 ## Completed To-dos ✔️